4 Things Principals of Great Inclusive Schools DoDecember 8, 2015

 In The Principal’s Handbook for Leading Inclusive Schools, Julie Causton and George Theoharis describe some success factors based on the work of researchers who’ve watched principals in action.
-In future posts, we’ll give you specific tips on how to tackle these.
-For now, here’s an outline of their 4-part vision and some helpful food-for-thought downloads.
+Here’s an outline of their 4-part vision and some helpful food-for-thought downloads.

 #1.
 Set a bold, clear vision of full inclusion.